Issues relating to iOS: iOS 13.5 jailbreak

 A jailbreak software called Unc0ver was updated in May 2020 with an exploit targeting devices running iOS 11 and above, including the then-latest iOS 13.5.
 The issue was fixed with iOS 13.5.1.

 iOS 14

 Missing keyboard for Spotlight search

 The keyboard did not appear when using the Spotlight search function.

 Default app setting reset

-The ability to change the default app for messages, email, internet or other services is reset to the stock app every time the device is reset or turned off.
+The ability to change the default app for messages, email, web browsing, or other services was reset to the stock app every time the device was reset or turned off.
 Apple attempted to fix the issue with iOS 14.0.1.

 General battery drain

-On 30 September 2020, Apple acknowledged a battery drain issue in iOS 14 and released a supporting document that offered the users tricks to fix the poor battery performance.
+On September 30, 2020, Apple acknowledged a battery drain issue in iOS 14 and released a supporting document that offered the users tricks to fix the poor battery performance.
 In this document Apple claimed that unpairing the iPhone from an Apple Watch followed by erasing all data and settings of the iPhone, and restoring from a backup could be a possible fix for the battery life.